fabrizio-tedeschi/devops-project/docs/ec2-terraform-setup.md

 * Select the `infrastructure-provisioning` workflow.
 * Click on the **Run workflow** button.

-At the end of the workflow execution you can check workflow logs and get your machine public IP.
+At the end of the workflow execution you can check workflow logs and get some informations like:
+- Your machine public IP
+- The generated keypair (public and private key)

 ## Test SSH connection to the machine

 In your terminal:

-* Create a private key file, paste into it the content of actions logs and set permsission:
+* Create a private key file, paste into it the content of actions logs and set correct permsission:

 ```bash
 cd ~/.ssh